 - From Table/Range

 Tip: We may need to edit the “Changed Type” here.
-Since our dataset is quite simple here, Power Query detects the data type of each columns correctly.
+Since our dataset is quite simple here, Power Query detects the data type of each column correctly.

 Now Close & Load To… Only Create Connection